w3c-fedid/FedCM/src/drafts/delegation_oriented_api.md

   can be used to mint new tokens on IDP's behalf.
 - This enforced IDP blindness may be reverted when it becomes necessary.
-We belive one such necessary use case is to allow a user to sign in to their account on platforms that do not support WebID.
+We belive one such necessary use case is to allow a user to sign in to their account on platforms that do not support FedCM.
 - the RP is always blind as it receives directed id and directed email.

 ### Databases